Posidonia oceanica: Distribution and habitat

 This species is found only in the Mediterranean Sea, where it is in decline, occupying an area of about 3% of the basin.
 This corresponds to a surface area of about 38000 km2.
 Posidonia grows best in clean waters, and its presence is a marker for lack of pollution.
+Local depth distribution can also be influenced by wave exposure, with hydrodynamic conditions contributing to the position of the upper meadow limit.
 The presence of Posidonia can be detected by the masses of decomposing leaves on beaches.
 Such plant material has been used for composting, but Italian laws prohibit the use of marine algae and plants for this purpose.

-The UNESCO World Heritage Site around the Balearic Islands of Mallorca and Formentera includes about 55000 ha of P. oceanica, which has global significance because of the amount of carbon dioxide it absorbs, given the supposed effect of carbon dioxide on climate change.
+The UNESCO World Heritage Site around the Balearic Islands of Mallorca and Formentera includes about 55000 ha of P. oceanica, which has global significance because of the amount of carbon dioxide it absorbs, given the effect of carbon dioxide on climate change.
 However, the meadows are being threatened by rising temperatures, which slows down its growth, as well as damage from anchors.
+Restoration experiments have tested the use of beach-cast seeds to promote recovery in anchoring scars in P. oceanica meadows.

 Communities associated with P. oceanica

 The characteristics of the Posidonia plant, its growth dynamics, and the large amount of biomass produced, are factors that can sustain very diverse plant and animal communities.
 Distinguished are epiphytic communities (that is, bacteria, algae, and bryozoa that colonise the surface of the leaves and rhizomes of the plant), vagile and sessile animal communities, and communities of detritivorous organisms.